Resting Heart Rate can be a strong indicator of overall health and fitness—here are the essentials on why you should measure it and how to lower it.

-For decades, athletes and trainers have obsessively tracked Resting Heart Rate (RHR) as an indicator of athletic performance, but a low RHR is an important vital sign which indicates overall good health.
+For decades, athletes and trainers have tracked Resting Heart Rate (RHR) as an indicator of athletic performance.
+However, RHR is an important biometric for everyone to track as it is an indicator of overall health.

 What Affects Resting Heart Rate?

-1. Regular Exercise.
-This meta-analyses looked at 191 studies and concluded that regular endurance training and yoga helped lower RHR.
-It’s important that whatever the exercise may be, it should increase heart rate for an extended period of time.
+- Regular Exercise: It’s important that whatever the exercise may be, it should increase heart rate for an extended period of time.

-3. Sleep.
-During consistent, uninterrupted sleep, the body rests, repairs and recovers.
+- Sleep: During consistent, uninterrupted sleep, the body rests, repairs, and recovers.
 Poor or inconsistent sleep can be a large contributor to elevated RHR, putting stress on the heart.

-5. Stress.
-Both short and long-term, stress has a significant impact on the heart by increasing RHR.
+- Stress: Both acute and chronic stress have a significant impact on the heart by increasing RHR.
 It’s important to incorporate healthy habits and routines to keep stress and anxiety at bay and help maintain a healthy RHR.

 For athletes, knowing your RHR as well as your Maximum Heart Rate (MHR) can help dictate heart rate based training zones.
 Spikes in RHR can indicate when overtraining has occurred and an athlete should take a rest day, something else in a training regiment is amiss, or can even indicate an oncoming cold or illness.